-pERC also discussed the results of the CRYSTAL study, even though FOLFIRI alone is not currently considered the most appropriate comparator in the first-line treatment of mCRC. pERC considered that statistically significant improvements in overall survival and progression-free survival were observed favouring cetuximab plus FOLFIRI.
+pERC also discussed the results of the CRYSTAL study, even though FOLFIRI alone is not currently considered the most appropriate comparator in the first-line treatment of mCRC. pERC noted that statistically significant improvements in overall survival and progression-free survival were observed favouring cetuximab plus FOLFIRI.
 As of the May 31, 2009 data cut-off, the median overall survival of patients with KRAS wild-type tumours was 23.5 months versus 20 months in the cetuximab plus FOLFIRI arm and FOLFIRI alone arm, respectively (HR=0.80; p=0.0093).
 Median progression-free survival in patients with KRAS wild-type tumours was 9.9 months versus 8.4 months in the cetuximab plus FOLFIRI arm versus FOLFIRI alone arm, respectively (HR=0.70; p=0.0012) while in the ITT population, which was the primary outcome, median PFS was 8.9 versus 8.0 months in the cetuximab plus FOLFIRI arm versus FOLFIRI alone arm, respectively (HR=0.85; p=0.048).
 Therefore, pERC acknowledged that the addition of cetuximab to FOLFIRI was associated with a clinical benefit in the CRYSTAL study.
 However, pERC noted that because FOLFIRI alone does not reflect the current first-line standard of care in Canada, there are limitations in determining the applicability of this study to Canadian patients.

 pERC also discussed the potential for cetuximab to convert initially unresectable patients to resectability after treatment with cetuximab.
-In the CRYSTAL study, patients with KRAS wild-type disease, R0 resections were achieved in 5.1% on cetuximab + FOLFIRI compared with 2% on FOLFIRI alone (OR 2.65 [95% CI 1.08, 6.49], p=0.027).
+In the CRYSTAL study, patients with KRAS wild-type disease, RO resections were achieved in 5.1% on cetuximab + FOLFIRI compared with 2% on FOLFIRI alone (OR 2.65 [95% CI 1.08, 6.49], p=0.027).
 Results were similar or slightly lower in the ITT populations.
 However, pERC noted that this was a post-hoc analysis and neither study was powered to evaluate conversion to resectability.
-Also, both studies included any patients who were unresectable, not just those who were potentially resectable. pERC noted that in order to obtain relevant information on conversion to resectability, a study would need to be designed evaluating resectability as a primary or key secondary outcome in patients with mCRC who are potentially resectable, and criteria for potential resectability would need to be defined.
+Also, both studies included any patients who were unresectable, not just those who were potentially resectable. pERC noted that in order to obtain relevant information on conversion to resectability, a study would need to be designed that evaluated resectability as a primary or key secondary outcome in patients with mCRC who are potentially resectable, and criteria for potential resectability would need to be defined.
 Therefore, pERC was unable to conclude that cetuximab provides a clinical benefit by converting more patients to resectability.
+Upon reconsideration of the pERC initial recommendation, pERC discussed the feedback received from the Patient Advocacy Group regarding the post-hoc analysis assessing resectability rates in patients receiving cetuximab, pERC further confirmed that as the study was not designed to assess conversion to resection; (the study population consisted of a mix of resectable and unresectable patients and there was no clear definition of resectability) the data presented is not sufficient to make a conclusion on the potential clinical benefit associated with patients being converted to resectability.

-Considering all of these factors, pERC was unable to conclude that there is a net clinical benefit of cetuximab as a first-line therapy for all patients with K-RAS wild type mCRC but considered that there may be a clinical need for cetuximab as a first-line therapy in patients who are intolerant to or have a contraindication to bevacizumab. pERC discussed that patients would have access to cetuximab later in the course of disease as a third-line treatment but the Committee was not confident that there was sufficient evidence to change this treatment strategy to provide access to cetuximab in the first-line treatment of patients with K-RAS wild-type mCRC.
+Considering all of these factors, pERC was unable to conclude that there is a net clinical benefit of cetuximab as a first-line therapy for all patients with K-RAS wild type mCRC but acknowledged that there is a clinical need for cetuximab as a first-line therapy in patients who are intolerant to or have a contraindication to bevacizumab. pERC noted that patients would continue to have access to cetuximab later in the management of mCRC as a third-line treatment but the Committee was not confident that there was sufficient evidence to change this treatment strategy to provide access to cetuximab in the first-line treatment of patients with K-RAS wild-type mCRC.